swagtop/bevy-flake/README.md

 A flake for painless development and distribution of [Bevy][bevy] programs.

-With bevy-flake you can easily compile and run the same project on NixOS and MacOS, while being able to cross-compile to non-Nix Linux, Windows and MacOS targets.
+With bevy-flake you can easily compile and run the same project on NixOS and MacOS, while being able to cross-compile portable binaries for non-Nix Linux, Windows and MacOS targets.

 [bevy]: https://github.com/bevyengine/bevy